siondawson/milestone-project-2/readme.md

 # Design

+This projects visual design is farily simple.
+The purpose of the project is to demonstrate understanding of Javascript therefore the bulk of the work went into the st-quiz.js file.

 ## Appearence

 In order to present the user with an experience in keeping with the look and feel of Star Trek, I wanted the CSS to emulate the look of the computer panels in the show.
 In preperation for this project I disvered a CSS template to achieve this.
 This was modified for my own needs as is as presented in the project.